MECE Framework: Definition, Examples, and Tips (2026)

 Mutually exclusive means that every category in your breakdown is completely separate.
 No single item can belong to two categories at the same time.

 A non-mutually exclusive mistake would be segmenting customers into "millennials" and "online shoppers."
-Many millennials are online shoppers, so these groups overlap.
+Many millennials are online shoppers, so these two groups overlap.

 What Does Collectively Exhaustive Mean?